 There have not been any significant changes in the model governance during the reporting period.
 However, a change to the model change policy has been filed to the regulator for approval.
-These changes will take effect in 2019, in particular, the thresholds for major model changes which require regulatory approval will be lowered.
+These changes will take effect in 2020, in particular, the thresholds for major model changes that affect small risk categories, which require regulatory approval, will be lowered.
+Furthermore, a rule for potential error corrections will be included.